dotnfc/dotnfc/README.md

 - 👋 Hi, I’m @dotnfc
 - 👀 I’m interested in sotfware and hardware development
-- 🌱 I’m working on PN532-ccid PC-connected reader based on STM32F401cc
+- 🌱 I’m working on esp32-s2 weather node
-- 📫 How to reach me: dotnfc@163.com
+- 📫 How to reach me: dotnfc@twitter

 <!---
 dotnfc/dotnfc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.